 Granger and Co. runs three Australian restaurants in London, and the Notting Hill location is the smallest of the three.
 The menu’s the same as at the other two venues, and it’s full of the kind of fresh salads, sandwiches, small plates and main dishes that you’d find at a cool cafe in Sydney - think shrimp burgers, ricotta hotcakes, and plenty of stuff with avocado.
 The small size and quality food means getting a table might be the hardest thing you’ve done since you tried to walk down Oxford Street on December 23rd, so be sure to book if you’re going at peak times.

 If you don’t know what to expect when you walk through the door here, you might be confused.
 Hereford Road has an ultra-modern look, but the food couldn’t be more traditional, with heavy emphasis on old-fashioned British cooking, meat, and the whole ‘nose to tail’ shtick.
-What we like best about Hereford Road is that nose to tail doesn’t cost an arm and a leg: prices aren’t nearly as high as you’d expect in this hedge-funded area.
+What we like best about Hereford Road is that nose to tail doesn’t cost an arm and a leg: prices aren’t nearly as high as you’d expect.
 Order the set lunch for a great deal (£13.50 for two courses), or come by with a date or group for dinner.

 Originally a Protestant chapel, now a community centre, The Tab is a Notting Hill institution.
 You can join the locals and come here for exhibitions, for yoga or dance classes, or for a drink or a meal in the café/restaurant right at the front of the building.
 The food has a West Indian bent but there are also burgers and breakfasts.
 This is not a place for a date: you’re eating in what’s essentially the foyer of a public building.
 But the local vibe, all ages and all races, makes the Tab a great place to hang.